Improving the Safety of the Brazilian Buttlift with Dr. Kenneth Hughes

-Eliminating Deaths with Brazilian Buttlift - Improving Patient Safety with Dr. Kenneth Hughes
+Brazilian Buttlift - Improving Safety with Dr. Kenneth Hughes

 ASAPS, the American Society of Plastic Surgeons, the International Society of Aesthetic Plastic Surgery, the International Society of Plastic and Regenerative Surgeons and the International Federation for Adipose Therapeutics and Science have all recognized that the death rate for BBL (approximately 1/3,000 or higher) is the highest for any aesthetic procedure.
+This statistical occurrence is likely more frequent than reported as doctors and plastic surgeons in particular tend to exaggerate the number of procedures performed and underestimate the number of complications.
 This is believed to be due to injection of the fat into the gluteal muscles, wherein larger blood vessels can be traumatized and the fat can enter the bloodstream.

-The procedure was taught in residency programs throughout this country and other countries for several decades.
+The procedure was taught in residency programs throughout this country and other countries for several decades in a very specific way.
+All surgeons prior to 2017 implicitly understood that at least a portion of the fat if not the majority of the fat should be injected into the muscle.
 For several decades, the procedure was performed by injecting fat into the muscle due to its better blood supply.
 After all, the goal of the procedure is to have as much fat live as possible to make a noticeable contribution to buttock size, volume, shape, and projection.
 It was not until very recently with the performing of tens of thousands of buttock lifts that the issue of the fat embolus became statistically realized.
+No plastic surgeon should be faulted for following a surgical paradigm and standard of care and having a theretofore unknown complication.

 The most important aspect of the procedure is now to prevent the occurrence of fat embolus.
 Though it has never been considered malpractice or negligence, many surgeons who perform this procedure are doing everything possible to prevent this complication from occurring.